Regular Admission is granted to anyone

 ♦Transfer student in good academic standing from another college or university

-♦Students in Early College or Dual Enrollment should follow high school student path.
-CLICK HERE
+♦Students Under the Age of 18, or participating in Early College or Dual Enrollment program should follow the high school student path.

 Central Arizona College is an open admission institution.